ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-05-11-back-to-the-roots.md

 ## Exploring my roots

 After one year, it felt strange to drive on German roads again.
 Additionally, I saw myself driving towards the city were I was born.
 I haven't been to Freiburg for about 20 years.
-Although I had a tough schedule, I decided to spent my anniversary exploring remarkable places of my childhood.
+Although I had a tight schedule, I decided to spent my anniversary exploring remarkable places of my childhood.

 I parked my van in front of the primary school where I learned how to read and write.
 I walked my former way to school and ended up at the dormitory where my parents used live when I was born.
 I recognized all the shops, trees and playgrounds and of course the big apartment building where we used to live.